 It turns out that logical deduction has limits, and in fact takes a lot more effort (in corralling facts - sometimes your facts are actually lies, hence the reproducability crisis - and validating the integrity of the logical chain of arguments), and by far the more prevalent method we operate on is Induction.
 We study this in Epistemology.

-Epistemology (pardon the jargon) address the question of how we know what we think we know?
-(Apologies in advance to readers who actually have studied philosophy if I mangle things)
+Epistemology (pardon the jargon) address the question of how we know what we think we know.

 There are many approaches to the study of Certainty so I will blithely ignore most of them and contrast two: Induction vs Deduction.